50 Cent Party: History

 In October 2004, the local CCP Propaganda Department of Changsha started hiring Internet commentators, in one of the earliest known uses of professional Internet commentators.

-In March 2005, the Ministry of Education of the People's Republic of China enacted a systematic censorship of Chinese college bulletin board systems.
+In March 2005, the Ministry of Education enacted a systematic censorship of Chinese college bulletin board systems (BBS).
 The popular "Little Lily" BBS, run by Nanjing University, was forced to close.
 As a new system was prepared to be launched, school officials hired students as part-time web commentators, paid from the university's work-study funds, to search the forum for undesirable information and actively counter it with Party-friendly viewpoints.
 In the following months, party leaders from Jiangsu began hiring their own teams.
 By mid-2007, web commentator teams recruited by schools, and party organizations were common across China.
 Shanghai Normal University employed undergraduates to monitor for signs of dissent and post on university forums.
 These commentators not only operate within political discussions, but also in general discussions.
 Afterwards, some schools and local governments also started to build similar teams.

-On 23 January 2007, Chinese leader Hu Jintao demanded a "reinforcement of ideological and public opinion front construction and positive publicity" at the 38th collective learning of Politburo.
+On 23 January 2007, Chinese leader Hu Jintao demanded a "reinforcement of ideological and public opinion front construction and positive publicity" at the 38th collective learning session of the Politburo of the Chinese Communist Party.
 Large Chinese websites and local governments have been requested to publish the sayings of Hu, and select "comrades with good political quality" to form "teams of Internet commentators" by the CCP Central Committee (中共中央办公厅) and General Office of the State Council (国务院办公厅).